Strategy and planning

-How to successfully incorporate mental health and wellbeing into your strategy
+Successfully incorporating mental health and wellbeing into your strategy

-By Simon Brown-Greaves and Radhika Chelliah
+by Simon Brown-Greaves and Radhika Chelliah

-As an unknown Chinese philosopher once said – ‘we live in interesting times’.
+An unknown Chinese philosopher once said – ‘we live in interesting times’.

 One of the more recent ‘interesting’ issues has been the extraordinary rise of mental health as a significant workplace issue.
-This issue has progressed to the point where the mental health of your workforce should now be part of the strategic plan.
+This issue has progressed to the point where the mental health and wellbeing of your workforce should now be part of the strategic plan.

 The state of mental health in Australia